API

 When to use the API

-• You are integrating retrieval into backend services, editors, or internal tools.
+• You are building backend or editor integrations.